srfoster65/simple_logging_config/docs/api/reference.md

 #### Config Defaults

-If no paramter is provided then the environment variable "LOGGING_DEFAULT_CONFIG" will be used.
+If no paramter is provided then the environment variable "SLC_CONFIG" will be used.
 If no environment variable is defined then the config named "dual" will be used.

 ### Formatters